This Giant Python Swallowed a Cow on an Indian Farm

 Python Eating a Cow

-At the start of this video, we are taken to India, where a local farmer noticed a massive python slithering through his backyard structure.
-This python, we can see, has just eaten something quite large, as his stomach is bloated.
+At the start of this video, we are taken to India, where a local farmer noticed a massive python slithering through his backyard farm structure.
+This python, we can see, has just eaten something quite large, as its body is heavily distended.

-This python has just swallowed a cow whole.
+This python appears to have swallowed a very large animal, which the video caption identifies as a cow.
 We couldn’t believe it either!
-However, nothing ceases to amaze us with pythons anymore.
-They are incredible creatures that are known to surprise people at every turn.
+However, nothing fails to amaze us with pythons anymore.
+They are incredible creatures that surprise people at every turn.

-If you pause the video at 23 seconds, we can see the python has a lasson around its neck.
+If you pause the video at 23 seconds, we can see the python has a lasso around its body.
 As we can imagine, the farmer was not happy.
-Not only is it destroying some of the structure it is around, but it has also eaten one of his livestock, which is a part of his livelihood as a farmer.
+Not only is it damaging structures on the property, but it has also eaten one of his livestock, which is part of his livelihood as a farmer.

 reticulated python